 Additional Money

-Every traveler is different and they spend their way.
-Some spend on food and drinks while others on souvenirs.
-Either way, consider your own spending habits and also tipping, emergency fund($200), etc before you pack up and leave.
+Every traveler is different, and they spend their way.
+Some spend on food and drinks, while others spend on souvenirs.
+Either way, consider your own spending habits and also tipping, emergency fund($200), etc, before you pack up and leave.

 Trip Specific Safety